2001 Rockingham 500

 The 2001 Rockingham 500 was a Championship Auto Racing Teams (CART) motor race held on 22 September 2001 at the Rockingham Motor Speedway in Corby, Northamptonshire, England before 38,000 people.
-It was the 17th race of the 2001 CART season, the second (and final) event of the year to be held in Europe, and the series' first visit to the United Kingdom.
+It was the 17th race of the 2001 CART FedEx Championship Series, the second (and final) event of the year to be held in Europe, and the series' first visit to the United Kingdom.
 Team Penske driver Gil de Ferran won the 140-lap race starting from second position.
 Kenny Bräck finished second for Team Rahal, and Newman/Haas Racing driver Cristiano da Matta was third.